Backpage.com LLC v. Cooper et al.

 Associated Press v.
 Meltwater U.S. Holdings, Inc., et al.

 Representing The Associated Press in a copyright infringement action against Meltwater News, a leading international subscription-based electronic media monitoring service that provides daily excerpts from news articles to its subscribers.
-Rejecting Meltwater's fair use defense, premised on its argument that it acted as a search engine, the federal district court for the Southern District of New York granted AP’s motion for summary judgment on its copyright claim.
-Damages discovery is ongoing and a trial is scheduled for September.
+The federal district court for the Southern District of New York granted AP’s motion for summary judgment on its copyright claim and rejected Meltwater's fair use defense, which was premised on its argument that it acted as a search engine.
+Damages discovery is ongoing.
 (S.D.N.Y.
 2013)

 Backpage.com LLC v.
 McKenna et al.